farhiongit/c_thread_pool/README.md

 The function returns the number of canceled tasks, if any.

-### 4. Wait for all the submitted tasks to be completed
+### 4. Wait for all submitted tasks to be completed

 ```c
 void threadpool_wait_and_destroy (struct threadpool *threadpool)